Paula.jpg

-Paula Burton, President
+Paula Burton, President she/her

 Paula Burton is an avid mountain biker, hiker, skier and trail builder.
 She has served in many advocacy roles and jobs including Appalachian Trail Ridge Runner, Trail Maintainer, AMC Board of Directors, President of Housatonic Valley Chapter of New England Mountain Bike Association (NEMBA), NEMBA Board of Directors, and member of the Governor’s Connecticut Greenways Council.

-R. Bruce Donald, TREASURER
+R. Bruce Donald, TREASURER he/him

 Bruce is the Southern New England Manager for the East Coast Greenway Alliance, leading greenway advocacy efforts in Connecticut, Rhode Island, and central Massachusetts.
 He previously served as president of the Farmington Valley Trails Council, was appointed Chairman of the Governor’s Connecticut Greenways Council, and serves on many other boards.
 He received an Official Citation from the Connecticut General Assembly in 2016 and the Peoples’ Choice Award from Bike/Walk Connecticut in 2018 in recognition of his efforts.

 Bruce is a lifelong bicyclist and alpine skier.
 That brought him to Middlebury College in Vermont, where he earned a B.A. in political science, followed by an M.A. in history at Trinity College.
 He worked for 17 years in investment brokerage, management, and banking with international companies.
-He also authored many financial, investment, and historical articles and a book, Manhood and Patriotic Awakening in the American Civil War.
+He also authored many financial, investment, and historical articles and a book, Manhood and Patriotic Awakening in the American Civil War

-Mick Ferraro, SECRETARY
+Mick Ferraro, SECRETARY he/him

 Mick is an avid cyclist and up-and-coming, aspiring snowboarder.
 A long time member of the New England Mountain Bike Association and Mid-Atlantic Off Road Enthusiasts, Mick has been racing mountain bikes since the Granny Gear 24 hour races of the mid 90’s.
 As a former coach in the Connecticut Cycling Advancement Program and parent of twin 15 year old boys, his passion for bikes and the outdoors is being handed down to the to the next generation of outdoor advocates in Connecticut.

-Neil Johnson, Vice President
+Neil Johnson, V. President He/him

 An active skier, cyclist and hiker who enjoys exploring the outdoor gems Connecticut has to offer.
 Neil is an outdoor enthusiast whose passion is helping others safely and responsibly find their place in the outdoors.
 Throughout his career in the outdoor industry and as the former Store Manager of REI CO-OP in Milford, CT his passion for the outdoors and the outdoor industry has given him the opportunity to inspire and educate more people than he ever could have hoped.
 Neil sets the standard for CORA’s work-life balance!

-Mike Smith
+Mike Smith he/him

-Mike Smith is a former collegiate swimmer and rower who now spends his warm weather months racing outrigger canoes, riding bikes for cancer charity events, and sailing on Long Island Sound; in the winters he enjoys the snow on a snowboard when he can.
+Mike Smith is a former collegiate swimmer and rower who now spends his warm weather months racing outrigger canoes with Manu’iwa Outrigger Canoe Club, riding bikes for cancer charity events, and sailing on Long Island Sound; in the winters he enjoys the snow on a snowboard when he can.
 Growing up in the shoreline community of Milford, water and the outdoors were always part of his life.
 Now he works hard to instill the same love of nature in his ten-year-old daughter.
 She had her first surf lessons this past summer and watching her smile ear to ear was the highlight of the summer.
 He’s excited to be part of CORA and help grow the outdoor recreation ecosystem in Connecticut.

-TANYA BOURGOIN
+TANYA BOURGOIN She/her

 Tanya is a born and bred CT native, lifelong public servant and conservation advocate.
 Her advocacy calling began in elementary school where she orchestrated fundraisers supporting wildlife conservation and in high school she founded a club to promote tolerance.
 As a young adult, she obtained certification as a wildlife rehabilitator.
 Currently, she serves on the board of CT chapter of the Sierra Club, Friends of CT State Parks and is founder and president of Friends of Machimoodus and Sunrise State Parks.
 Committed to an active life of service, Tanya was recently elected to the Board of Selectmen for the Town of East Haddam.
 When not in a meeting (and even sometimes when she is), Tanya likes to be outdoors with her husband, dogs, ducks and goats.
 The cats stay inside!